usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 The root of the OSCAL component definition model is [`component-definition`](/reference/latest/component-definition/json-reference/#/component-definition).
 The `uuid` property (on line 3) is the document's universally unique identifier (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by RFC 4122.
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

-A `component-definition` contains the following props:
+A `component-definition` contains the following properties:

 - `metadata` (required) - Provides document metadata for the component definition.
-This is similar to metadata for other OSCAL models, therefor is not described extensively in this tutorial.
+This is covered in the [next section](/learn/tutorials/component-definition/#defining-the-component-definitions-metadata) to a limited extent.
+The metadata used here is similar to metadata for other OSCAL models, therefor is not described extensively in this tutorial.
 - `import-component-definitions` (optional) – Identifies a collection of external component definitions from other resources from which related information is referenced within this component definition.
 Use of `import-component-definitions` is not covered in this tutorial.
 - `components` (optional) - Groups `component` objects which each define a given component in the component definition.
 One or more `component` objects may be provided.
+Use of this property is [discussed later](http://localhost:1313/OSCAL/learn/tutorials/component-definition/#defining-the-mongodb-component) in this tutorial.
 - `capabilities` (optional) - Defines a group of given capabilities in the component definition.
 One or more `capability` objects may be used.
 Capabilities are not covered in this tutorial.
 - `back-matter` (optional) – Contains references which are referenced within the component definition.
 Use of `back-matter` is not covered in this tutorial.
 {{% /tab %}}